min2ha/ukwa-site/content/target/56131/index.en.md

   "subject": "UK General Election 2017"
 }

-# House of Commons Library: Abuse and intimidation of candidates and the public during the General Election campaign

 Debate Pack for the debate on the abuse and intimidation of candidates and the public during the General Election campaign on 17 July 2017.